nekman/proxy-validation/README.md

 # Proxy-validation

-A very basic and simple validation utility that can be used as a helper when validating JS-objects.
+A very basic and simple validation utility (almost more of a pattern than as a library) that can be used as a helper when validating JS-objects.

-No smart built-in validators, because different business rules often requires custom validators.
+No smart built-in validators because - different business rules often requires custom/special validators.

-Thats why you'll need to implement your own
+You'll need to implement your own `validate` methods!
-`validate` methods!

 ## Code examples

 ### Simple example #1: